 While Calgary is a city of over one million people and has lots of activities to entertain any tourist, its real draw is its proximity to the Rocky Mountains.
 Banff National Park is just a 45 minute drive away, meaning you can escape the hustle and bustle of the city and be in a suite with a mountain view looking down at deer within an hour.

-The townsite of Banff is a stunner, with a number of souvenir shops, restaurants and spas to entertain you.
+The townsite of Banff is incredibly popular, with a number of souvenir shops, restaurants and spas to entertain you.
 There are also hundreds of hiking trails nearby including backcountry routes for thrill-seekers, and a number of ski hills.
-Mount Norquay and Lake Louise even offer the chance to tube down the hill.
+Mount Norquay and Lake Louise even offer the chance to tube down the hill, which is among the many fun winter activities.
 Soothe aching muscles by relaxing in the Banff Upper Hot Springs.

 There are a number of accommodation options in Banff and nearby Canmore, including the Rimrock Resort which is perched on a mountain, or the stunning Fairmont Banff Springs Hotel.
 Rent a car to get out there or book through Brewster Charter Services, which has buses that run from Calgary to Banff and offers tours and vacation packages.